amanthanvi/unit-converter/README.md

 The key features of this Unit Converter project include:

-- Support for multiple units of measurement, including length, weight, volume, and more
+- Support for multiple units of measurement, including length, weight, volume (work in progress), and more
 - Easy-to-use and user-friendly conversion interface
 - Supports both light and dark mode (work in progress)
 - Efficient CLI for advanced users